Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Details of the formulation

 where $w_1'$, $w_2'$, and $w_3'$ are the coefficients of the guidance terms.
 The four terms on the right-hand side of Eq.~\eqref{sup:eq:nag_full} respectively correspond to the four factors on the right-hand side of Eq.~\eqref{sup:eq:2nd_posterior_identical}.
-Following the empirical results provided by \citet{kushwaha2024vintage}, we consider canceling out $u_\theta(x_t, t, V, \varnothing)$ for simplification.
+Following the empirical results provided by Kushwaha and Tian~\cite{kushwaha2024vintage}, we consider canceling out $u_\theta(x_t, t, V, \varnothing)$ for simplification.
 Specifically, we set $w_1' = \alpha$, $w_3' = \beta$, and $w_2' = \alpha + \beta$ as follows:

-which yields Eq. \eqref{eq:nag}.
+which yields Eq.~(6).